 It’s no surprise to marketers that the more targeted and personal they can get with their communications and experiences, the more they’ll convert consumers into buyers – and, better yet, build customer loyalty.
 In a highly competitive marketplace, such as travel, loyalty is like gold.
 Unfortunately, even with all the data and technology available to travel marketers, many still struggle with how to use a visitor’s context to effectively personalize communications and offers at differing phases of the travel buyer’s journey.

 Last week, more than two hundred digital marketing experts gathered in Las Vegas for the second annual Digital Travel Summit.
-Personalization was one of the hot topics during the event.
-However, not all travel companies are delivering the kind of personalization their customers want or that’s required to drive a winning customer experience and a strong, positive change in conversion.
+Personalisation was one of the hot topics during the event.
+However, not all travel companies are delivering the kind of personalisation their customers want or that’s required to drive a winning customer experience and a strong, positive change in conversion.

 For example, while at the Digital Travel Summit, one of my Webtrends colleagues received an email from a provider she used to book her hotel room for the event.
 Clearly that company knew she was out of town—either for business or leisure—since she booked the trip with them and the email subject line acknowledged she was on a trip.
 Unfortunately, the email was a pitch for 15 percent off more hotel rooms—not something she really needed as she was obviously already staying in a hotel room.